For a gourmet hike

 To extend the pleasure, consider a brunch at the Auberge Couleurs de France, where lunch is a celebration of local produce and enchanting scenery.

 And for bistronomic cuisine surrounded by nature, OmegaBon welcomes you to the Parc Oméga site with refined and creative cuisine.
-In a warm atmosphere, the chef showcases local produce through an evolving and carefully crafted menu, where each dish celebrates the richness of local flavors.
+In a warm and inviting atmosphere, the chef showcases local ingredients through a carefully curated, ever-changing menu, where every dish celebrates the richness of local flavors.

 Pumpkins, festive music, and local delicacies: a colorful celebration in the heart of the season. - fall Harvest at Fairmont Le Château Montebello, November 7, 2025

-An exceptional gourmet evening showcasing Canadian wines, local producers, and refined cuisine.
+An exceptional gourmet evening celebrating Canadian wines, local producers, and refined cuisine.

-A text by Martine Caron, tourism development officer – Papineau RCM
+An article by Martine Caron, Tourism Development Officer – Papineau RCM